kroketio/chatripper/README.md

 # cIRCa

-cIRCA is a modern approach to IRC, reimagining the protocol, server architecture, and client features from the ground up.
-Our focus is **solving real-world challenges**, while remaining compatible with existing clients.
+cIRCA is a modern approach to IRC, providing a modern chat experience.
+The focus is practicality, while remaining compatible with existing clients.

 **Work in progress**

 ## Design philosophy

-* A strong focus on utility, practicality, and serviceability
+* A strong focus on utility, and serviceability
 * Embrace modern chat features like accounts, history, metadata, previews, video/audio calls
 * High customizability via an admin web-interface (no messing around in config files)
 * Server-side scripting with Python